SamAfshar2011/Iranian_ALPR_project/README.md

 # PlateHunter
-A three-stage Automatic License Plate Recognition (ALPR) pipeline for Iranian plates, built for both images and videos.
+A three-stage Automatic License Plate Recognition (ALPR) pipeline for Iranian plates, built for both images axnd videos.

 PlateHunter combines object detection, character localization, character classification, and multi-object tracking into a single practical pipeline.
 The system is designed to detect license plates, extract all 8 plate characters, classify each character, validate the final plate format, and maintain stable identities across video frames.